Como 1907: Supporters and rivalries

 One of the main motto's of the Como's supporters is "there aren't friends of Como" (Non ci sono amici di Como), which briefly summarizes the reason for many rivalries.
 Como's main rivalries are with its neighbouring clubs, such as the Derby del Lario against Lecco, the Derby Insubria against Varese, and the Derby between Como and Monza which is defined as "the hottest derby in Serie B".

 The two clubs first played each other in Como on 19 November 1922, with the match ending in a goalless draw.
 The rivalry began on 4 June 1967, when Monza beat Como 1–0 in the decisive promotion play-off match of the Serie B. It became more intense on 13 April 1980; with Monza leading 3–1, Como equalised in the last minute with a penalty.
 The 3–3 draw ended Monza's chances of promotion to the Serie A.

-Another famous rivalry is between Como and Inter ultras, twinned with Varese, which led to very violent clashes especially in the 80s.
+Another famous rivalry is between Como and Inter ultras, twinned with Varese, which led to very violent clashes, especially in the 80s.
 Other rivalries are with the supporters of Modena, Livorno, Atalanta, Venezia, Palermo, Cremonese, Brescia, Verona, Sampdoria, Ternana, Piacenza and others.

 Popular culture

-In April 2021, a documentary series Como 1907: The True Story was released.
+In April 2021, a documentary series called Como 1907: The Real Story was released.
 The series not only features club matches, but also explores the dynamics of the club behind the scenes in an effort to lift the Italian third-tier club from its slump, since its ownership was taken over by the Djarum Group.
 The documentary series was released worldwide through the Indonesian streaming service, Mola, which is also a subsidiary of the Djarum Group.
 The production process from the beginning of filming to post-production took one and a half years and cost around IDR3 billion.
-The making of this series was quite long since the filming process took a full club's season.
+The making of this series was quite long, since the filming process took a full club's season.

-In July 2025, Como 1907 announced a formalwear partnership with Italian luxury brand Brioni for the 2025–26 season.
+In January 2026, Como, via their Como Gaming Club offshoot, announced a partnership with Zeta Milano that saw their team in Kings League Italy renamed to Zeta Como and adopt the club's colours.